LauraGer/IPO_Calendar/readme.md

 - [x] load IPO calendar into postgres
   - [x] initial load which gets IPOs from the past till now
     - [x] the API can only handle 200 records - needs an iteration to go back till defined start date
-  - [ ] add scheduler to check every monday upcoming IPOs
+  - [x] add scheduler to load every monday upcoming IPOs
+  - [ ] decouple logic of building query and the execution
+- [ ] adding unit tests
 - [x] load Stock Symbols into postgres
+  - [ ] load worldwide stock details - currently only US is available
-- [ ] get historical data per Symbol
+- [x] get historical data per Symbol
+  - [x] add scheduler to load every day at 8am historical data for IPOs (only in 25 batches per day, free limit of Aplha Vantage)

 ### 2. Setup analysis
 - [ ] Analyse historical IPOs and theirs success
   - [ ] Define questions to get answeres: